nodejs/node/doc/api/globals.md

 > Stability: 1.0 - Early development.

 A browser-compatible implementation of [`sessionStorage`][].
-Data is stored in memory, with a storage quota of 10 MB. `sessionStorage` data persists within the current process and only for the duration of the current runtime session, not across restarts or multiple instances.
-Any modification of this data outside of the Web Storage API is not supported.
-Enable this API with the [`--experimental-webstorage`][] CLI flag.
+Data is stored in memory, with a storage quota of 10 MB. `sessionStorage` data persists only within the currently running process, and is not shared between workers.
+[`--experimental-webstorage`][] CLI flag.

 ## `setImmediate(callback[, ...args])`